 One of the many reasons speaking to someone who has experienced a loss is so difficult is because we know words can’t ever assuage the mourner’s pain.
 Multiply that by a thousand when imagining a parent’s searing grief and pain, even if it’s been years since their loss.
 If you find yourself awkwardly fumbling for the correct thing to say and the right comfort to offer, what you need to know is that just acknowledging their loss, asking about their child, and letting them express their love, pain, or anger is a bigger comfort than you think.
+You’re not alone in not knowing quite what to say.
+In fact, according to the latest search data available to us, the topic is searched for nearly 2,000 times per month.
 But if you need extra guidance in speaking with someone who has lost a child, then read this.
 Right now.
 But only if you want be a good friend.

 1. I Remember Your Child